-Initial studies into wind speeds in the Channel Islands, such as initial monitoring at the Airport and subsequent monitoring at an anemometer at Chouet, demonstrate that there is a potentially valuable resource around Guernsey.
+Initial studies into the waters surrounding the Channel Islands, such as the Tidal Stream Resource Assessment prepared by Robert Gordon University (Appendix C), demonstrate that there is a potentially valuable resource in the waters around Guernsey, Herm and Sark.

-As described in section 1, a key aspect of RET's work is the production of this Regional Environmental Assessment (REA) to examine the likely environmental effects from the development of wind power production.
+As described in section 1, a key aspect of GREC's work is the production of this Regional Environmental Assessment (REA) to examine the likely environmental effects from the development of wave and tidal power production.
 The REA is a strategic study that will underpin the development of marine environmental planning policy.